rwu-exelixis/python-graph-visualization/docs/source/integration.rst

 Example
 ~~~~~~~

-In this small example, we import a tiny toy graph representing a social network from two Pandas ``DataFrame``s.
+In this small example, we import a tiny toy graph representing a social network from two Pandas DataFrames.
-As we can see the column names of the ``DataFrame``s map directly to the fields of :doc:`Nodes <./api-reference/node>`
+As we can see the column names of the DataFrames map directly to the fields of :doc:`Nodes <./api-reference/node>`
 and :d

 .. code-block:: python